| |

 the subliminal connection we feel, even when the culture fails to

-to take our place as responsible, capable people.
-Knighthood encapsulates
+responsible, capable people.
+Knighthood encapsulates this

 With all this in mind, today's knight should